-- Remove 2, 1⁄4" bolts from split hub and install in threaded holes in hub.
+- Remove 2 1/4" bolts from hub and 1. install in threaded holes in hub.
 (A) - 2.
-Slowly tighten each bolt, alternating as you tighten bolts against the pulley. - 3.
-The hub will separate from the pulley. - Replace grade 8 bolts and install in reverse order using the assembly holes to tighten hub onto pulley and spindle shaft.
+Slowly tighten each bolt, alternating as you tighten bolts against pulley.

+4. Replace grade 8 bolts and install in reverse order using the assembly holes to tighten hub onto pulley and spindle shaft.
 (B)